New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Travel time: 2 hrs 45 mins

-Enjoy one night in your Tekapo accommodation (which you’ll need to book early due to the limited choice).
+Enjoy one night in your Tekapo accommodation (which you’ll need to book early due to the limited availability).

 Family Activities in Lake Tekapo